macedotavares/Glass-Dome/README.md

 # About Glass Dome

-Inspired by Jeff Huang's [Designed to Last](https://jeffhuang.com/designed_to_last/), Glass Dome is an effort to prevent link rot inside my own notes.
+Inspired by Jeff Huang's [Designed to Last](https://jeffhuang.com/designed_to_last/), Glass Dome is an effort to prevent link rot inside markdown notes.

 It uses the Internet Archive's Wayback Machine and your own Dropbox account to preserve three kinds of link: